DouglasConnect/edelweiss-data-docs/walkthroughs/authentication.md

 - Click the "Get API Key" button
 - Click the "Copy Key" button

-### Generate an access token using the Edelweiss Data CLI.
+### Generate an access token using the EdelweissData™  CLI.

 We maintain two cli tools.
 One written in Javascript and published as a [package in npmjs](https://www.npmjs.com/package/edelweiss-data-cli), the other written in python and published as [a PyPi package](https://pypi.org/project/edelweiss-data-cli/).
 Since the examples here all use Javascript we will use the npmjs version here but if you have python set up locally you may prefer the Python based version that works similarly.